We believe those with the ability to lead the way must do so.

 Our supply chain strategy

-We cannot achieve carbon neutrality alone.
+We cannot achieve our goal alone.
 Starting in 2021, we will begin an active engagement programme with our suppliers and customers to encourage and support commitments on carbon reduction, corporate responsibility and UN Sustainable Development Goals.
 We have already begun the process of sending out questionnaires to gather data.

 We plan to offer all our stakeholders training in carbon reduction action plans and reporting.
 We are also conducting R&D projects to find and develop new materials that support the circular economy, and we are looking to engage with suppliers to make this happen.